Drew Waters Preview, Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks second in MLB.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff leads MLB.

-- The Blue Jays' 3.74 team ERA ranks second among all MLB pitching staffs.
+- The Blue Jays' 3.74 team ERA leads all league pitching staffs.

-- The left-hander's last appearance came on Sunday against the Colorado Rockies, when he threw 4 2/3 innings, surrendering two earned runs while allowing six hits.
+- His last time out came on Sunday against the Colorado Rockies, when the righty threw four innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.